rust-lang/reference/src/expressions.md

 ### Overflow

-Integer operators will panic when they overflow when compiled in debug mode, i.e. when one of the following happens:
+Integer operators will panic when they overflow when compiled in debug mode.
+The `-C debug-assertions` and `-C overflow-checks` compiler flags can be used to control this more directly.
+The following things are considered to be
+overflow:
-* `+`, `*` or `-` create a value greater than the maximum value, or less than the minimum value that can be stored.
-Includes unary `-` on the smallest value of any signed integer type.
+* When `+`, `*` or `-` create a value greater than the maximum value, or less than the minimum value that can be stored.
+This includes unary `-` on the smallest value of any signed integer type.
-* `/` or `%`, where the left-hand argument is the smallest integer of a signed integer type and the right-hand argument is `-1`.
+* Using `/` or `%`, where the left-hand argument is the smallest integer of a signed integer type and the right-hand argument is `-1`.
-* `<<` or `>>` where the right-hand argument is greater than or equal to the number of bits in the type of the left-hand argument, or is negative.
+* Using `<<` or `>>` where the right-hand argument is greater than or equal to the number of bits in the type of the left-hand argument, or is negative.

 ### Borrow operators